Itcharles/Covid-19-cases/README.md

 Original data is in excel format.
 Queries were written in mysql environment.
 Visualization has been made in Tableau.
-Alternatively the whole project has been made in Python using pandas and matplotlib libraries.
+Alternatively I transformed SQL queries into code Python by using pandas library.